 - No water except when used to make formula

 - Do not give fruit juices or liquids that are high in sugar, such as Hawaiian Punch®, Hi-C®, Kool-Aid®, sodas or syrups.
 Do not give teas or broths.
-These liquids do not have the right mix of electrolytes and can make diarrhea worse.
+These liquids can make your child feel worse.

 Children Older Than 1 Year of Age